beatriznegreiros/fuzzycorr/README.md

 ### Repo's description

 This repository contains the following modules (both can run as stand-alone):
-- mapoperator: This module's capabilities include the reading, normalizing and rasterizing spatial data.
+- preprocessing.py: This module's capabilities include the reading, normalizing and rasterizing spatial data.
-- fuzzynumerical: Module for model evaluation based on fuzzy numerical map comparison.
+- ffuzzycomp.py: Module for model evaluation based on fuzzy numerical map comparison.
 Future methods may be developed
-- plotter: Module for the visualization of output rasters.
+- visualization.py: Module for the visualization of output and input rasters.

 Examples of usage on the package are found in the directory ``examples``.
 In each of the case studies the organization of the files are done as following:
-- raw_data: Stores the data directory which the code will read
+- raw_data: Where the the raw data (.csv) is placed.
-- rasters: Rasters will be saved and searched for here
+- rasters: Location for saving the rasters
 - analysis: Figures related to the analysis of the data, histograms, initial overviews etc.
 - shapefiles: Contains shapefiles output or to be converted to rasters, as well as polygons used in the clipping of rasters.
 - results: Output of fuzzy comparisons are saved here.